War Doctor: Are you capable of speaking without flapping your hands about?

 - Lex Luger had this unhealthy obsession with touching himself.
 Proof: http://www.youtube.com/watch?v=uYDehCkc5rI

 - CM Punk twisting his wrists as a warmup before his match.

 - In general, Video Games that go through the motions can have some positions that look unique enough to seem like a character tic, which may or may not be intentional, and if not, likely becomes Ascended Fanon in a sequel if enough people think of it as such.

 - Ashley Robbins of Another Code tends to lean forward slightly and tilt her head to the right when speaking to people.

-- Gale in Digital Devil Saga has a habit of touching his forehead when he speaks.
+- Gale in Digital Devil Saga has a habit of touching the bridge of his nose before speaking, similar to the motion a person might use to adjust their glasses.
 Supposedly it's because he is the partial reincarnation of the scientist David, who was Jenna Angel's lover in the real world.
 The forehead touch is similar to a "phantom limb" effect: David wore glasses, and switching from wearing glasses for years to not wearing glasses still leaves behind the feeling of wearing glasses.

 - Revolver Ocelot from Metal Gear Solid has such a distinctive pistol-twirling motion that Hideo Kojima once didn't bother to refer to him by name in an interview - he merely imitated the twirl.

 - Also, in Metal Gear Solid 3 he has a hand gesture similar to Star Trek's Picard.